Going out on the town? Here’s how to stay safe

 Having a plan before going out is a great way to stay safe, and the buddy system is a great way to prevent being in an unfamiliar situation without a trusted individual.

-The Good Samaritan Policy
+Remember The Good Samaritan Policy

 UofSC officials created The Good Samaritan Policy (also called the Medical Overdose Treatment or Amnesty Policy) to encourage students to seek assistance for their friends and peers who may be experiencing an alcohol or drug overdose.
 Students who may be in violation of code of conduct policies while seeking medical assistance will receive educational and supportive measures over disciplinary sanctions.